remodlai/Flowise/docs/documentation/handoff/09_encryption_key_migration.md

   - API key system already uses the secrets service, which now uses the platform settings encryption key
   - No direct changes needed to API key generation and validation functions

-- [ ] Update any other server-side encryption to use the new encryption key
+- [x] Update any other server-side encryption to use the new encryption key
-  - Need to identify and update any other encryption-related code
+  - `encryptCredentialData` and `decryptCredentialData` functions in `packages/server/src/utils/index.ts` now use the platform settings encryption key
+  - Removed all AWS Secrets Manager fallback logic
+  - Now ONLY uses Supabase for secret storage and retrieval
+  - Throws proper errors instead of silently falling back to alternative methods

 ### 4. Update Component-Side Encryption